condition-alpha/company-eudc/README.md

 This prevents most likely useless completion proposals with email addresses when typing names in the body of an email message ("Dear John, ..."), or in non email related modes.

+### Query Semantics

+To assemble the query string, `company-eudc` collects all text preceding the cursor, which is not part of the header field label, or another email address.
+This means that you can e.g. type "John Smith", invoke `company-eudc-expand-inline`, and "John Smith" will be passed to EUDC as the query string.
+How EUDC handles multi-word queries is controlled by the EUDC variable `eudc-inline-query-format` (which see).